 the nosey mungo story

 It all began in the 80's.
-As a child I'd spend my time either making something or outside in search of wildlife.
+As a child I'd spend my time either engrossed in an art project or outside in search of wildlife.
 My favourite things on TV were David Attenborough documentaries and everything by Aardman - I was convinced I was going to be the next Nick Park.

 The urge to create has always stayed with me but I ended up following a path in science.
 I studied Geography with Biology at university and then returned to do a masters in Biodiversity Surveying.
 This eventually led to an amazing job at the Sussex Wildlife Trust where I deal with biodiversity data and the geeky side of nature conservation.